 This camp introduces students to topics such as light, sound, electricity and force and motion through demonstrations and hands on activities.
 Emphasis will be on the physics in our everyday life.
 Learn about molecular structure through crystals, electricity through building simple LED flash lights and mini robots, pressure through rocket building, waves with musical instruments and fluids with tornado tubes!
 Daily outdoor games and two pool sessions are also included.
 The week ends with a physics show complete with ice cream made from liquid nitrogen.
 Back to Top

 This camp is ideal for students interested in learning more about our universe.
 Students will view the stars in a planetarium, observe the sun using a solar telescope, and learn the requirements of good rockets and landers through hands-on activities.
-They will study and build their own telescopes, and experience weightlessness during their swimming and scuba diving session!
+They will study and build their own telescopes, explore the science of our solar system and beyond (exoplanets)!
 Expert astronomers from UBC’s Department of Physics & Astronomy will talk about exciting new discoveries in astronomy.
 The week includes two pool sessions, daily outdoor games and the physics show and ice cream party.
 Back to Top

 Advanced Physics Camp